History of Omaha, Nebraska: Establishment Era: 1900 to 1941

 In the decades before World War II, Omaha went through a prosperous period marked with rapid development, cultural growth and massive growth of population throughout the city.
 African Americans were recruited for work by the meatpacking industry and came North in the Great Migration in highest numbers after 1910.
 This was also the period of highest immigration by Polish workers.
 A number of new residents established communities throughout the city, older immigrant populations became further assimilated into the city's culture, and growth was accommodated in neighborhoods built to the north and south of Downtown Omaha.
 The early 1910s saw the growth of the city's Automobile Row along Farnam Street.

 The city suffered greatly during the Great Depression.
 Federal intervention throughout the 1930s was critical for many residents.
-Work Progress Administration (WPA) and Civilian Conservation Corps (CCC) projects employed many men in projects to build infrastructure of parks and community facilities.
+Works Progress Administration (WPA) and Civilian Conservation Corps (CCC) projects employed many men in projects to build infrastructure of parks and community facilities.
 All of the current city core was surrounded by farms by this period, with buildings such as the Ackerhurst Dairy Barn indicative of that phase.